cddlimited/FED-Guidelines/README.md

 ## Yeoman generator

-The [Yeoman generator] (Currently under construction) is designed to be a quick starting point for any new build.
+The [Yeoman generator](https://github.com/cddlimited/FED-Guidelines) is designed to be a quick starting point for any new build.
 It’s goal is to ensure a consistent toolset is used across all our projects, and to include best practices from the outset using a combination of Yeoman, Bower, Gulp and grunt-tasks such as Autoprefixer, jslint, cssmin etc to make your life as easy as possible.

 When ran, the generator will ask you a series of questions and scaffold a project depending on your requirements.